 The most critical assumptions entrepreneurs make

 - Value hypothesis: Does a product or service genuinely provide value to customers once they use it?
-Create experiments that demonstrate this by their actions.
+Create experiments that demonstrate this through their actions.
 Do not use surveys!

 - Growth hypothesis: How would new consumers learn about a product or service, according to the growth hypothesis?